prgayman/larafcm/README.md

 }
 ```

-Publish the package config file using the following command:
+Publish the package config and migrations files using the following command:

     $ php artisan vendor:publish --provider="Prgayman\LaraFcm\Providers\LaraFcmServiceProviderr"